MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

       | Aborted   | 11    |
       | Ignored   | 12    |

-6. Review the query results to ensure they meet your requirements.
+1. Review the query results to ensure they meet your needs.
     :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/basic-sql-flowsession-query.png" alt-text="Screenshot of a SQL query being executed in a database management tool." lightbox="media/advanced-automation-related-data-analytics-fabric/basic-sql-flowsession-query.png":::
-7. (Optional) You can open a Live-query with results in Excel by highlighting the SQL query and selecting "Open in Excel" in the query output section.
-This will generate and download an Excel file with a Live-query to the SQL Analytics endpoint to further deep-dive on the results.
+1. (Optional) Open a Live-query with results in Excel by highlighting the SQL query and selecting **Open in Excel** in the query output section.
+This generates and downloads an Excel file with a Live-query to the SQL Analytics endpoint for further analysis.
     :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/open-query-in-excel.png" alt-text="Screenshot of a SQL query being executed in a database query panel in Fabric." lightbox="media/advanced-automation-related-data-analytics-fabric/open-query-in-excel.png":::
-8. (Optional) To store the SQL query for future use, select on the "Save Query" button.
+1. (Optional) To store the SQL query for future use, select the **Save Query**.

 ### Basic flow queries